ATATA: One Algorithm to Align Them All: Ablation

 \section{Ablation}

-To validate the design choices of our algorithm, we progressively remove the proposed components, simplifying the model step by step.
-After a series of such simplifications, our method effectively reduces to MatchDiffusion~\cite{Pardo2025MatchDiffusion}, allowing us to demonstrate—through a sequence of controlled comparisons the benefits of our approach.
+To validate the design choices of our algorithm, we progressively remove components from our algorithm.
+After a series of such simplifications, our method effectively reduces to MatchDiffusion~\cite{Pardo2025MatchDiffusion}, yielding a sequence of controlled comparisons that isolates the contribution of each component.
 We start from the setup (A), which is our full pipeline described in Section~\ref{sec:method}.
 Setup (B) is obtained by switching $v_t^{anchor}=\frac{v_t^a + v_t^b}{2}$ from $v_{\Theta}(\frac{x_t^a + x_t^b}{2}, t)$.
-Setup (C) degrades the pipeline further by avoiding sampling $x_{t, i}$ for the intermediate points.
-Without considering the intermediate points, the method does not optimize for the plausibility of the transitions between the samples, which is one of the core ideas of the method.
+Setup (C) further removes sampling of intermediate points $x_{t, i}$.
+Without intermediate points, the method no longer enforces plausible transitions between samples, which is central to our approach.
 When we move to setup (D), the only restriction synchronizing the movement of $x_t^a$ and $x_t^b$ left in place is the anchor velocity $v_t^{anchor}=\frac{v_t^a + v_t^b}{2}$.
 Instead of using the smooth schedule for weight coefficients, we simplify it to a hard cutoff which makes the algorithm effectively equivalent to the MatchDiffusion~\cite{Pardo2025MatchDiffusion} baseline.
 This step deprives the algorithm of a flexible co-guidance mechanism for the early stages of inference and removes any form of synchronization for the late stages.

 We evaluate setups (B) and (C) with the video pipeline reporting depth MAE structural score in Table~\ref{tab:abl_video}.
 Since the setup (D) is roughly equivalent to MatchDiffusion, for which we have already reported results in Section~\ref{sec:experiments}, we decide to evaluate this setup with the image modality; the results are shown in Table~\ref{tab:abl_image}.
 Visual examples for all the setups with the image pipeline are demonstrated in Figure~\ref{fig:ablation_study}.
 Quantitative and qualitative comparisons demonstrate a gradual degradation of the results during the component removal.